gennaro-tedesco/boilit/README.md

 - a useful `reload.vim` function to reload your changes without having to exit and reload neovim

 ## Feedback
-If you find this plugin useful consider awarding it a ⭐, it is a great way to give feedback!
+If you find this application useful consider awarding it a ⭐, it is a great way to give feedback!
 Otherwise, any additional suggestions or merge request is warmly welcome!